Musah Nuhu

-Musah Nuhu (born 17 January 1997) is a Ghanaian professional footballer who plays as a centre back for Swiss club St. Gallen.
+Musah Nuhu (born 17 January 1997) is a Ghanaian professional footballer who plays as a centre back.

 Career

 Nuhu joined FC St. Gallen in the summer 2018 on loan from WAFA.
 He impressed in the second half of the season and in May 2019 it was confirmed, that he had been handed a three-year permanent deal with the club.

 On 31 July 2022, Nuhu joined Finnish club KuPS on loan.